Destroyer USS Peary

 Campos Coffee: Store remodelling

 An invaluable technique to get the changes right before the building starts.
-We were supplied with the architect's drawings.
+We were supplied with the architect's beer coaster sketches he made over lunch.

 Sydney Opera House: Remodelling and new sound system